Find Affordable College Courses

 Medford, MA

-Tufts University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a large student population.
+With a ranking of #7, Tufts University did quite well on this year’s most popular schools for natural resources conservation students working on their master’s degree.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Women make up 86% of the conservation majors at the school.